(CNN) -- Here's some background information about the civil war that took place in Libya in 2011.

 February 25, 2011 - The entire Libyan delegation to the Arab League resigns.

-February 25, 2011 - Libyan Ambassador to the U.N.
-Abdurrahman Shalgham denounces Gadhafi in a speech, "I tell my brother Gadhafi: leave the Libyans alone."
+- Libyan Ambassador to the U.N.
+Abdurrahman Shalgham denounces Gadhafi, "I tell my brother Gadhafi: leave the Libyans alone."

 February 26, 2011 - The U.N.
 Security Council imposes sanctions against Libya, including an arms embargo and asset freezes.
 It also refers Libya to the International Criminal Court for investigation of crimes against humanity.